 Finding great creative talent can be tricky.
 And finding great creative talent who also jibe with your company culture can be even trickier.
 Here are the 14 most critical qualitative creative interview questions, to understand how they work, what makes them tick, if they're right for you—and if you're right for them.

 1. What will you miss about your current gig?

-Instead of going down Bad Memory Lane, ask them about the positive stuff instead.
+Instead of going down Bad Memory Lane, ask candidates creative interview questions about the positive stuff instead.
 This gives you a good sense of what's important to your potential hire and whether it's something you can offer them at your company.

 2. Have you worked directly with clients or customers?

-3. OK, 2020's a pressure cooker.
+3. OK, WFH is a pressure cooker.
 How are you dealing?

-Nothing about this year is typical.
+Nothing about the current world of work is typical.
 But we can't ignore the very large elephant in the room.
 How people respond under pressure says more about their character than how they respond to a pat on the back.

 4. What if people don't like something you made?

 Talk to them about how they handle negative feedback and ask for a specific example of how they turned the situation into a positive one.

 5. What's the last thing you learned?

 You want the go-getters.
 Overachievers.
 Never settlers.
 These kinds of people are always learning.
 Because they know knowledge is power.

 6. What do you think of our brand/site/marketing materials?

-You'd be hard-pressed to find a creative out there who doesn't think they could improve on even the most iconic brand.
-This question requires a delicate balance, though—you want their honest answer, but you also want them to be respectful and professional.
+This creative interview question requires a delicate balance, though— the thought process here is that you want their honest answer, but you also want them to be respectful and professional.
 This one's as much about how they answer as what.